What makes a good Executive Sponsor?

 - Be actively and visibly passionate about the project.

-Use this so you can find one in your organisation and continue to achieve a successful outcome to your projects.
+Use this so you can find one in your organisation and continue to achieve a successful outcome for your projects.